lincank/kindle-assitant/readme.md

 Export Kindle vocabulary tor Eudic(欧陆) in XML format.

-Written in ruby, can be run on any computer with Win/*nix/Mac
+Written in ruby using ActiveRecord, can be run on any computer with Win/*nix/Mac

 ## Defaults
 ```